Jiří Lála

+Jiří Lála (born 21 August 1959) is a Czech former professional ice hockey player.

+Career

-Jiří Lála (born August 21, 1959 in Tábor, Czechoslovakia) is a retired professional ice hockey player who played in the Czechoslovak Extraliga.
-He played for HC Jihlava.
-He was a member of the Czechoslovak 1981 Canada Cup team and was a silver medallist at the 1984 Winter Olympics.
+Lála played in the Czechoslovak Extraliga for HC Jihlava.
+He was a member of the Czechoslovak 1981 Canada Cup team and was a silver medalist at the 1984 Winter Olympics.
 He was named the best forward at the 1983 World Championships and was the top scorer on the Czechoslovak team that won the world championship in 1985, with 13 points (8+5) in 10 games.

 After 510 games and 297 goals in Czechoslovakia, he moved to West Germany in 1989.

 He immediately became the top scorer for his home team Eintracht Frankfurt in the 1989/90 and 1990/91 seasons.
 After heavy mismanagement and near bankruptcy of Eintracht Frankfurt, he played for Mannheimer ERC for two seasons, until he returned to Frankfurt in the 1994/95 season to play in the newly formed Frankfurt Lions team.

 He retired from the sport in 2006.
-Lála was inducted into the Czech Ice Hockey Hall of Fame on May 6, 2010.
+Lála was inducted into the Czech Ice Hockey Hall of Fame on 6 May 2010.